hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250916378v2-longitudinal-and-multimodal-recording-system-to-capture-real-world-p.md

 ---
 layout: default
-title: Longitudinal and Multimodal Recording System to Capture Real-World Patient-Clinician Conversations for AI and Encounter Research: Protocol
+title: "Longitudinal and Multimodal Recording System to Capture Real-World Patient-Clinician Conversations for AI and Encounter Research: Protocol"
 ---

 # Longitudinal and Multimodal Recording System to Capture Real-World Patient-Clinician Conversations for AI and Encounter Research: Protocol